Therapeutic Massage Therapy Eau Claire & Chippewa Falls

-Another example of a “good pain” is when you get a massage, including therapeutic massage.
-Therapeutic massage therapists use the terms “good pain” and a “bad pain”.
-They like it when a therapeutic massage patient says, “it’s a good hurt,” because we are breaking down the knots (technical terminology: stripping nodules in the muscle fibers).
+Another example of “good pain” is when you get a massage.
+Massage therapists use the terms “good pain” and “bad pain”.
+They like it when a patient says, “it’s a good hurt,” because we are breaking down the knots (technical terminology: stripping nodules in the muscle fibers).

 Therapeutic massage techniques allow your muscles to reshape and heal themselves.
 When your therapeutic massage therapist asks “how’s that pressure” and you respond with “good,” but you are actually thinking “I think I am going to be pushed right through the table,”—that would be an example of the pressure that may be too much.
 The term massage therapists use for that scenario would be a “bad pain.”

 If your muscles are fighting the massage therapist it actually may be doing more harm than good.
 Tell your massage therapist to lighten the pressure—it’s ok, they don’t have to break down every muscle fiber all in one session.